Pregnancy after a miscarriage

 Many women and their partners would like to have extra care in pregnancy after a previous miscarriage.
 However, the care you will have during this pregnancy will depend on your medical history.

 If you have had 1 or 2 early miscarriages before, it’s unlikely that you will have any extra care during this pregnancy.
-This can be difficult but try to remember that you don’t have a higher risk of another miscarriage if you have had 1 or 2 early miscarriages.
+But try to keep in mind that most miscarriages are a one-off and there is a good chance of having a successful pregnancy in the future.
+Find out more about your care after 1 or 2 miscarriages.

 If you’ve had recurrent miscarriages, or a late miscarriage, you should have specialist care, which can include extra scans.
 This will either be arranged by the hospital that has cared for you during your miscarriages, or through your GP.